Events

 2008 – A four and a nine crawl into a bed

-(Goddesses in World Culture will be a three-volume series, each volume composed of 20-25 previously unpublished articles in classics, folklore, anthropology, literature, psychology, anthropology, archaeology, religious studies and feminist studies.
+Goddesses in World Culture is a three-volume series, each volume composed of 20-25 previously unpublished articles in classics, folklore, anthropology, literature, psychology, anthropology, archaeology, religious studies and feminist studies.
 The volumes are divided geographically, with each volume offering a variety of images of the sacred feminine.
-This author will likely write on the Goddess Kwan Yin).
+This author contributed a chapter on the Chinese Goddess of Compassion, Guanyin.

 Copyright © 2006 Dr. Betz King.
 All rights reserved.